tomas-trachta/pyChat/README.md

 Run the code in virtual environment.
 If it does not communicate try to turn off firewall and defender/antivirus.
 UI is pretty straightforward.
-Every user is both server and client, hence both nodes must enter target IP.
+Every user is both server and client.
 **There is no encryption yet!**